Last Updated on: 30th September 2023, 08:44 am

 It’s common for people to take comfort from chewing gum during the day and often into the evening.
-However, sleeping with gum in the mouth is riskier, so it should be removed before bedtime.
+Sleeping with gum in the mouth is riskier, so it should be removed before bedtime.

 Many legends exist about chewing gum and its impact on the body, but not all are helpful or accurate.
 All the same, it’s advisable to get into the habit of removing gum before bed.

 Is it Safe to Chew Gum in Bed?

 People chew gum for many reasons.
 Sometimes, it’s a habit you’ve developed or may be connected to stress relief, concentration, and countering halitosis.